 Sète, was also the home town of two important French cultural figures - both born of Italian heritage.
 The poet and writer Paul Valéry was born in the town and his celebrated poem Le Cimetière marin is about the sailors' cemetery in Sete (where he later requested to be buried).
 There is a cultural centre dedicated to Valery in Sete, as well as a prestigious university in nearby city of Montpellier.
 The other famous son of Sete, is the song-writer Georges Brassens.
 There cannot be a single primary school in the whole Languedoc region that is no named after Brassens.
 There is a museum dedicated to Brassens life and works in the centre of Sete.

 Sète has a famous football team which has won both the French league and cup title twice.
-In 1934, the football club became the first team to win the double in France.
+In 1934, the football club became the first team to win the double in France (league and cup champions).
 Since then, success has been a bit lean and the team is now a mainstay of the French second division.

 Living in Sete France: Water Jousting

 Right, well this really has to be witnessed to be believed.
 It is one of the most unusual sports I have ever seen.
 Water jousting consists of two huge rowing boats with about 10-15 rowers in each.
 Both boats start at opposite ends of the canal and row towards each other at great speed.
 At the back of each boat, there is a ladder which rises up and on here site about 4 fat blokes.
 One of the said 'fat blokes' then stands up and with a shield and jousting pole, tries to knock the 'fat bloke' from the other boat into the canal.
 That describes the basics of the sport.
 I think that there is also a complicated scoring mechanism, but you get the gist of the rules.